IBM/case/100-case.md

   * begin with a lower case character
   * contain alpha-numeric characters or the following special characters: `-_`
 * `displayName`: The human readable name of the CASE (optional String).
+* `appSemver`: The semantic version of the application in the CASE.
 * `version`: The Semver 2 version of the CASE (required String).
 This version must be updated each time a CASE is updated.
 See the [version documentation.](#version)
 * `appVersion`: The version of the application or product that this CASE represents.
 This value can be any string that matches the organization versioning standards.
+* `additionalVersions`: This is a listing of any additional versions the CASE may need to represent that is not included in the `version`, `appSemver` or `appVersion` fields.
 * `description`:  The description of the CASE (required String).
 * `displayDescription`:  The displayable description of the CASE (optional String).
 * `icons`:  An array of encoded icon definitions for the project (optional)